David Stubbs

 David Stubbs (born 13 September 1962 in London) is a British music journalist.
-He grew up in Leeds and in the early Eighties was a student at the University of Oxford where he was a close friend of Simon Reynolds.
+He grew up in Leeds and in the early 1980s was a student at the University of Oxford where he was a close friend of fellow journalist Simon Reynolds.
 The two were part of the Oxford-based collective that in 1984 launched the pop journal Monitor and then in 1986 both joined Melody Maker as staff writers.

 Stubbs remained at Melody Maker for a dozen years.
-He combined his serious writing career with writing the humorous "Talk Talk Talk" section, which featured the character of Mr Agreeable who would insult sacred cows with barrages of swear words (asterisked out to comply with IPC Media regulations).
+He combined his serious writing career with writing the humorous "Talk Talk Talk" section, which featured the character of 'Mr Agreeable.'

 Career

-Stubbs has written for Vox magazine, the NME (late 1990s and early 2000s), and as editor of The Wire, Uncut, The Guardian, The Times and the football magazines Goal and When Saturday Comes, where in the guise of the "Wing Commander", Stubbs covered their ill-fated World Cup campaign, followed by their failure to qualify for Euro 2008; the reports were sufficiently popular for Stubbs to augment them with further characters.
+Stubbs has written for Vox magazine, the NME (late 1990s and early 2000s), and as editor of The Wire, Uncut, The Guardian, The Times and the football magazines Goal and When Saturday Comes, where in the guise of the "Wing Commander", Stubbs covered England's ill-fated World Cup campaign, followed by their failure to qualify for Euro 2008; the reports were sufficiently popular for Stubbs to augment them with further characters.
 He has also contributed to many of the themed special editions of Uncut.
 He has written about musicians such as Jimi Hendrix and Eminem in the Stories Behind Every Song series.